 The NCCARF SEI Network Workshop and the Coast to Coast 2016 Conference were incredible opportunities for us to meet passionate people from a range of professional fields working on an incredibly wide range of adaptation projects and we hope to be involved in more events like these in the future.

-Below photos: (Top) Dr. Rochelle Spencer introducing the Coffs Harbour case study at the NCCARF Workshop from Twitter; (Bottom) Dr. John Church providing delegates with the latest in climate change science from Twitter
+Above: Dr. Rochelle Spencer introducing the Coffs Harbour case study at the NCCARF Workshop from Twitter